 How to Control Glacier Retrieval

-CloudBerry Backup lets your specify the required Glacier retrieval option.
-It allows you to choose exactly how you want to retrieve files - in Bulk, with Standard 3-5 hours or you need fast but expensive Expedited restore.
+CloudBerry Backup lets you specify the required Glacier retrieval option.
+It allows you to choose exactly how you want to retrieve files - in Bulk, with Standard 3-5 hours or you need a fast but expensive Expedited restore.

 After years of complicated calculation logic, AWS has finally introduced simple and straightforward pricing for Glacier.
 You have to keep in mind: